JoshLocke/FS-Laws/koas.md

 **§4.
 BAR**

-&nbsp;&nbsp;&nbsp; (a) As empowered upon Congress by C.I.IV.V and other appropriate legislation, killingkoas shall be barred from serving in any position as stated in Section 3 of the Employment Act of 2022.
+&nbsp;&nbsp;&nbsp; (a) As empowered upon Congress by C.I.IV.V and other appropriate legislation, killingkoas shall be barred from serving in any position as stated in Sections 3,4,5,6,7 and 8 of the Employment Act of 2022.
 Reason for said bar being misconduct in a public office.

 &nbsp;&nbsp;&nbsp; (b) Evidence/Reasoning regarding the aforementioned by Section 4a shall be enumerated below